ymentha14/NMR_spectro_ML/project2/README.md

 _____________________________________________________________________
 **Machine Learning (CS-433)** - Project 2, December 2019

-_Yann Mentha, Maxime Epars, Gianni Giusto_
+_Maxime Epars, Gianni Giusto, Yann Mentha_

 ### About the project
+For this _Machine Learning for science_ project, we worked together with the Laboratory of Computational Science and Modeling (COSMO) at EPFL and aimed to determine the chemical shifts of atoms from solid-state nuclear magnetic resonance (NMR) spectroscopy data.

 ### Dataset
-The  dataset is divided into a training and a testing set composed of 250’000 and 568’238 samples respectively and both having 30 features.
-The training set is paired with labels where each sample is associated  to  a  category  (−1 for  background  noise  and 1 for the presence of a Higgs Boson).
+Features describe the local environment of each atom as a neighborhood density, represented by a superposition of gaussians centered on each of the atom positions contained in the 3D space.
+We were provided with 3 datasets each consisting of a different local environment (_i.e._ corresponding to a different cut-off radius) of 3, 5 and 7 Angstrom.

 ### Running instructions
 To properly run the current project, follow carefully the following steps.

 ```
 Step 1
-Download the datafiles to shared by the COSMO lab: https://drive.google.com/drive/u/1/folders/1Iz_aDqnylGmsQHzHSxSlvsPRmFhwVcoM
+Download the datafiles shared by the COSMO lab: https://drive.google.com/drive/u/1/folders/1Iz_aDqnylGmsQHzHSxSlvsPRmFhwVcoM
 ```

 ```